 C.E.M.P. also has its own K9 rescue team on board.
 The handlers and their partners constantly train - honing their skills for area searches.
 The dogs (and handlers) are a valuable asset, training in various terrain and weather for countless different scenarios.

 C.E.M.P. accepts applications for new applicants every month.
 The team holds an orientation meeting every last Monday of the month at the Devonshire station (1900).
 After an applicant explores the team, he or she then applies to be team member.
 A review board is setup and the recruit is then interviewed and either accepted as an applicant or asked to re-submit their application.
 An applicant goes through a three-month hands-on training program, then enters a three month probation period.
 After that period, the applicant becomes a full-time member.

 For more information on C.E.M.P, visit the team website at http://www.cemp.org.

-CPAB stands for Community Police Advisory Board.
-Each of the 18 geographic areas in the Los Angeles Police Department has a CPAB.
-The purpose of the CPAB is to provide advice to the Area Commanding Officer regarding decreasing the incidents and fear of crime in the community.
+C-PAB stands for the Community Police Advisory Board, and was put in place to form a community liaison partnership between the Los Angeles Police Department and the citizens of the city it serves and protects.
+Each of the 21 geographic areas in the Los Angeles Police Department has a C-PAB at their respective division.
+The purpose of each area C-PAB is to provide and exchange informational advice with the Area Commanding Officer regarding crime trends and quality of life issues in each respective community.

-The Devonshire CPAB is here to serve you and to give you a better voice in the policing of your community.
-Visit us or communicate to us through one of the 28 CPAB members.
+The Devonshire Area C-PAB is here to serve you and to give you a better voice in the policing of your community.

 L.E.C.P.
 (Law Enforcement Cadet Post 660)